pd3v/diatonic/README.md

   // get a tonality's Dominant chord chordT GMajor7minorChord = CMajorChords3.at(dominant);

-  // Write a melodic phrase where "x" (midi 127) is consired silence phraseT aMelody = phrasing({"c1","c2","x","c3"});
+  // Write a melodic phrase where "x" (midi 127) is consired silence.
+Returns a vector of midi notes phraseT aMelody = phrasing({"c1","c2","x","c3"});

 ```